Improvements to the NSO Farside Mapping Pipeline: Noise Reduction Updates: Updates and Improvements

 Another new data products available in the updated pipeline are phase shift and magnetic strength maps that have been re-projected into [180 , 360] pixel Latitude/Longitude projections (Figure~\ref{DS Map}).
 The goal here is to provide a data product with a 1\degree\, resolution, resulting in a data product with enhanced usability for both the solar physics and space weather communities.
 Due to the stretching above the 80\degree\, latitudes, the visualizations produced are cut off at the upper limits of the map. \\

-As in the sine(latitude) projection maps, these composite maps are comprised at a 6 hour cadence with any component maps that fall under the 80\%\ duty cycle threshold being excluded from the final composite.
+As in the sine(latitude) projection maps, these composite maps are comprised at a 6 hour cadence with any 24 hour phase shift maps that fall under the 80\%\ duty cycle threshold being excluded from the final composite.
 Additionally, these maps are used to display active regions of interest for NSO publication to the wider space weather community. \\

 In this process, the Latitude/Longitude maps are first re-projected from a sine(Latitude) to the linear latitude, deriving coordinates using the following equation, with \textit{y} being the y coordinate of the original pixel: